Skip to main content

 Q2.
 A stadium deployment is experiencing poor performance during events.
 The APs are currently configured to use 80MHz channel widths on the 5GHz band to provide 'maximum speed' to attendees.
 What is the recommended architectural change?

-Hint: Analyze the trade-off between individual peak throughput and overall aggregate network capacity in high-density environments.
+Hint: Analyse the trade-off between individual peak throughput and overall aggregate network capacity in high-density environments.

 View model answer

 Reconfigure the APs to use 20MHz channel widths.
 While 80MHz provides higher theoretical speeds for a single user, it consumes four standard channels, drastically reducing the number of available non-overlapping channels.
-In a stadium, minimizing co-channel interference by maximizing the number of independent channels (using 20MHz widths) is essential for aggregate capacity.
+In a stadium, minimising co-channel interference by maximising the number of independent channels (using 20MHz widths) is essential for aggregate capacity.

 Q3.
 Your enterprise controller logs show that APs in the corporate headquarters are frequently changing channels on the 5GHz band, causing brief connectivity drops for users on VoIP calls.
 The building is located 5 miles from a regional airport.
 What is the most likely cause and solution?